basil-conto/blc-netsoc/index.md

 <br />

-While you're here, why don't you have a reluctant and reserved look at some of my peers' sites?
+While you're here, why don't you have a reluctant and reserved look at the sites of some of my peers?
 I guarantee a thrilling, if not existential, experience:

   * [Philip](http://www.maths.tcd.ie/~clarkeph/)
   * [Se&#x00E1;n](http://seanlth.com)